 Monticello’s outdoor exhibition, Landscape of Slavery: Mulberry Row at Monticello,and our new app, Slavery at Jefferson's Monticello, bring to life the stories of the scores of people—enslaved and free—who lived and worked on Jefferson’s 5,000 acre plantation.

 The Behind the Scenes Tour allows you to visit rarely seen rooms on the second and third floors of Monticello, including Jefferson’s spectacular Dome Room.
-The Thomas Jefferson Visitor Center and Smith Education Center features four exhibitions, an introductory film, hands-on space for children, and a museum shop and café.
+The David M. Rubenstein Visitor Center and Smith Education Center features four exhibitions, an introductory film, hands-on space for children, and a museum shop and café.

 Open daily year-round.
 Reserved tickets available online at Monticello.org.